 Where can you play pickleball in Hendricks County?

 - Danville Athletic Club (indoors)

 - Hendricks Regional Health YMCA in Avon (indoors)

 - Stephens Park in Brownsburg

 - Swinford Park in Plainfield

-To me, skateboarding sounds like a torn groin, a blown-out knee and several broken bones -- and that's just in my first 30 seconds.
+To me, skateboarding sounds like a torn groin, a blown-out knee and several broken bones -- and that's before I even get on a board.
 But there are a lot of talented skateboarders out there who like to ride and practice tricks on a regular basis.